StockSharp/Ecng/README.md

 helper libraries

-Lzma, ManagedWinapi, YandexDisk, PowerCollections should be removed when suitable NuGet packages appear (not support .net standard targets).
+Lzma, ManagedWinapi, YandexDisk should be removed when suitable NuGet packages appear (not support .net standard targets).
 StringSearch, HtmlRenderer contains some uniqie modifications.
 MessagePipe contains some bug fixes.